- The information on this page has been updated on 2 November 2022 -

 Self-tests available for pick-up

-Use the Quarantine Check of the Dutch government to see which isolation or self-quarantine measures apply to you, in case you or someone in your vicinity tests positive.
+Use the mijnvraagovercorona.nl of the Dutch government to see which isolation measures apply to you, in case your self test is positive or if you have coronavirus symptoms.

 To support educational staff with their online education activities, the TELT team has created a special web page with recommended tools for online education.
 You can also contact them via firstname.lastname@example.org.